ReflectCxx/clang-mirror/README.md

 **Automatic generation of metadata to enable runtime reflection for C++ projects.**

-`clang-mirror` is a Clang-based tool that analyzes your C++ code and auto-generates the registration code needed to statically link the [Reflection Template Library (RTL)](https://github.com/ReflectCxx/ReflectionTemplateLibrary-CPP) and enable runtime reflection.
+`clang-mirror` is a Clang-based tool that analyzes your C++ code and auto-generates the registration code needed to statically link with [Reflection Template Library (RTL)](https://github.com/ReflectCxx/ReflectionTemplateLibrary-CPP) and enable runtime reflection.

 **No manual registration.
 No macros.
 No boilerplate.**